-So first of all, early in the 17th century, there’s this genius by the name of William Shakespeare bloke, and he writes this play called The Tempest that gets a sci-fi update years later called Forbidden Planet.
+So first of all, early in the 17th century, there’s this genius bloke by the name of William Shakespeare, and he writes this play called The Tempest that gets a sci-fi update years later called Forbidden Planet.
 Then, late in the 19th century, there’s this other genius bloke called Robert Louis Stevenson who writes The Strange Case of Dr Jekyll and Mr Hyde.
-And then, in the mid-to-late 20th century another genius writer, by the name of Robert Holmes, has the idea of getting Louis Marks to put the two of them together for Doctor Who and call it Planet of Evil.
+And then, in the mid-to-late 20th century another genius bloke, a writer by the name of Robert Holmes, has the idea of getting Louis Marks to put the two of them together for Doctor Who and call it Planet of Evil.

 This is another of those wonderful Bob Holmes “let’s do a mashup” stories that gets overlooked due to it being sandwiched between the two out-and-out classics either side of it.
 It’s possibly the least successful of the shows made under the “homage” approach adopted by Hinchliffe & Holmes and doesn’t work quite as well as you think it would.
 I reckon that’s because silent monsters mean the Doctor has no-one to face off with.